Anthonykung/Anthonykung/README.md

 They all redirects to AnthonyKung.com eventually, so you might as well just go there...

 4. Go on Trove and find Anthonykung or join Monster Buster Club MBC
-5. Join me on Minecraft [mcje.anthonian.host](https://mcje.anthonian.host)
+5. Join me on Minecraft VR Compatible Java 1.19.2 [mcvr.anth.dev](https://mcvr.anth.dev)
 6. Find my public social media account, though don't be creepy if you choose this method

 In the unlikely event that you actually found me in person, do not reach out to me as it will go super awkward...